 St Barnabas is a diverse Anglican Church and we love welcoming newcomers and helping them to feel at home.
-Each week we celebrate God’s welcome of us into his family when we share in communion and so it’s natural for us to be a welcoming community too.
-So why not join us at any of the weekly meeting times – you’ll find a warm welcome and lots of people to share the journey of faith with.
+Each week we celebrate God’s amazing welcome as we share in communion and so it’s natural for us to want to share that welcome to others.
+So why not join us at any of our regular weekly meeting times – you’ll find friendship and a community to share the journey of faith with.
+Check out our Easter services below.

 If you feel ready, you can put your roots down at St Barnabas, become established and begin to participate and contribute to what God is doing in our community.
 Involvement is the route to belonging – the more you give of your gifts, time and talents and invest in the community the stronger your sense of belonging.
 At St Barnabas there’s a place for everyone with lots of ways to contribute – from serving in some way during worship, leading a group, helping with children or youth and using your practical skill to support others.
 We’re a growing, serving community – with lots of options for involvement!